Anne of Brittany: Marriages

-Queen of France
+Queen of Charles VIII

 By the marriage of 1491, Anne of Brittany became Queen consort of France.
 Her marriage contract stated that it was concluded to ensure peace between the Duchy of Brittany and the Kingdom of France.
 She made Charles VIII her perpetual representative.
 On 8 February 1492, Anne was crowned Queen of France at St. Denis Basilica.
 She was the first Queen crowned there and consecrated, "anointed in the head and chest" by André d'Espinay, Archbishop of Bordeaux.
 Her husband forbade her to use the title of Duchess of Brittany, which became a bone of contention between the two.
 Gabriel Miron became the Chancellor of the Queen and her first doctor; he signed the marriage contract of the Queen with King Louis XII on 1 January 1499.

 Anne's marriage began badly: she brought two beds with her when she came to marry Charles, and the King and Queen often lived apart; despite this, she was pregnant for most of her married life (with a child every fourteen months on average).
 When her husband fought in the wars in Italy, the regency powers were exercised by his sister Anne of Beaujeu, who had held this position between 1483 and 1491.
 Anne of Brittany had a limited role in France and Brittany and sometimes had to accept being separated from her children in infancy.
 She lived primarily in the royal castles of Amboise, Loches and Plessis or in the towns of Lyon, Grenoble or Moulins (when the king was in Italy).
 At Amboise, when Charles VIII had work, she mainly resided in the nearby Clos Lucé, the future home of Leonardo da Vinci.
 She built her chapel.

-She became Queen Consort of Naples and Jerusalem during the conquest of Naples by Charles VIII.
+She became Queen Consort of Naples and Jerusalem during the conquest of Naples by Louis XII in 1501.